Mary Snyder Barry, FOIA Counsel

 Congress also provided special protection in the FOIA for three narrow categories of law enforcement and national security records; the provisions protecting those records are known as “exclusions.”
 5 U.S.C. § 552(b) The first exclusion protects the existence of an ongoing criminal law enforcement investigation when the subject of the investigation is unaware that it is pending and disclosure could reasonably be expected to interfere with enforcement proceedings.
 The second exclusion is limited to criminal law enforcement agencies and protects the existence of informant records when the informant’s status has not been officially confirmed.
 The third exclusion is limited to the FBI and protects the existence of foreign intelligence or counterintelligence, or international terrorism records when the existence of such records is classified.
 Records falling within an exclusion are not subject to the requirements of the FOIA.
 So, when USTP staff respond to your request, the response will be limited to those records that are subject to the FOIA.

-Review of initial adverse determinations is available by writing to the Office of Information & Privacy, U.S. Department of Justice, 1425 New York Ave., NW, Suite 11050, Washington, DC 20530-0001, within 60 days of the letter denying your request, as more fully set forth in 28 C.F.R.
+Review of initial adverse determinations is available by writing to the Office of Information & Privacy, U.S. Department of Justice, 1425 New York Ave., NW, Suite 11050, Washington, DC 20530-0001, or you may submit an appeal through the Office of Information Policy’s eFOIA portal at http://www.justice.gov/oip/efoia-portal.html, within 60 days of the letter denying your request, as more fully set forth in 28 C.F.R.
 16.9.